vaghardoost/techchat-app/README.md

 and if you append another content item on datapack thease contents converted to views and append to scroll view of content

-techchat has a lot of rules
+techchat has many options:
 - Forward clients messages from one service to another as Redirection
 - Security encryption
 - Service manage panel with login
 - Datapack schema
 - Service and Server Message exchanges

-application uploaded soon
+read <a href="https://github.com/vaghardoost/techchat-app/wiki">techchat wiki</a> to learn more